ScryEngineering/CPS_gatsby/content/tutorial-pages/python-excepthook-logging.md

 This assumes a slight modification to our excepthook handler to take a default argument that will handle the threading identifier passed into it.

-Now that we have done this the excepthook approach for logging unhandled exceptions works great, we can't get this to work with the naive approach though as the exception that occurs on the other thread cannot be logged in the main thread of execution.
+Now that we have done this the excepthook approach for logging unhandled exceptions works great, we can't get this to work with the naive try-catch-everything approach though since the exception that occurs on the other thread cannot be logged in the main thread of execution.

 So that's it, you should be able to log all unhandled exceptions now with your function specified in `sys.excepthook` even if they are running in other threads (unless code similar to what Thread does handles it before you get a chance to first).